 - Accountability.
 Because this stage is so long, you need regular external deadlines to keep you moving forward.
 Overcome it by starting or joining a writing group and by creating external deadlines for yourself (attending conferences).

 - Making writing regular.
 As in Stage 1, telling yourself that you will write “when things calm down” will only set up negative writing habits.
 Instead, start implementing a weekly writing review.

 Biggest Stumbling Blocks of Stage 2: The Actual Writing

 - Mastering “book style”.
 Overcome it by reading Sword’s Stylish Academic Writing (ebook) and Hayot’s The Elements of Academic Style (ebook) and actively practicing writing more engagingly.
 See what audiences respond to at academic conferences you attend, and, when possible, seek out comments from strong writers in your field.

 - Identifying and keeping a handle on your academic book’s argument and main threads.
 Trust that this will happen.
-For me and for many other authors, this does not really become clear until you have almost completed the entire manuscript.
 Getting senior scholars’ constructive comments helps you get a more objective view, too.

 Best Uses of Time and Energy in Stage 2